chanzer0/NFL-DFS-Tools/README.md

     "stack_rules": { // This is where the magic happens
         "pair": [ // "pair" rules are rules designed to stack certain positions with other positions {
-                "key": "QB", // This "key" determines the rule is for every QB "positions": ["WR", "TE"], // This field describes which positions to stack with.
-In this case, we want WRs and TEs
+                "key": "QB", // This "key" determines the rule is for every QB.
+In showdown, this refers to the CPT position.
+E.g. pair CPT QB with...
+                "positions": ["WR", "TE"], // This field describes which positions to stack with.
+In this case, we want WRs and TEs.
+In showdown, this refers to the FLEX positions.
+E.g. pair CPT QB with WR, TE from the FLEX
                 "count": 2, // The number of these positions to stack with the QB.
 In this configuration we can get QB + 2 WR, QB + 1WR&1TE, QB + 2TE (if using double tight end in the config)
                 "type": "same-team", // Can be 'same-team', 'same-game', or 'opp-team'.
 In this configuration, we are telling the optimizer to consider only WRs and TEs from the same team as the QB.
                 "exclude_teams": [] // If you don't want this rule to apply to a certain team, you can include them here.
 For example, ["ARI", "BAL"]